KarthikGM05/python_mini_project/README.md

-# Image Mixer using Neural Style Transfer - Tensorflow
+# ImageXer using Neural Style Transfer - Tensorflow

 This is a simple Flask app takes two images as input, a base image and a style image as input.
 In the backend, a model is trained to generate a series of mixed images, which are later combined into a single gif image.